-When done well, exit programs can be one of the most important ways you express your organization's culture.
+When done well, exit programs can be one of the most important ways you express your organisation's culture.

-You can recognize them for contributing to the mission, values and business objectives of the organization.
+You can recognise them for contributing to the mission, values and business objectives of the organisation.

 And you can demonstrate to coworkers that even through the discomfort of an exit interview, departing employees will be treated with care.

-How an employer treats an exiting employee influences all the "bystanders" who remain at the organization.
+How an employer treats an exiting employee influences all the "bystanders" who remain at the organisation.